-Based on our planned use of the net proceeds of this offering and our current cash and cash equivalents, we estimate that such funds will be sufficient to enable us to fund our operating expenses and capital expenditure requirements through incorrect, and we could use our available capital resources sooner than we currently expect.
-We have based this estimate on assumptions that may prove to be
+Based on our planned use of the net proceeds of this offering and our current cash and cash equivalents, we estimate that such funds will be sufficient to enable us to fund our operating expenses and capital expenditure requirements at least through the first quarter of 2020.
+We have based this estimate on assumptions that may prove to be incorrect, and we could use our available capital resources sooner than we currently expect.